MitchellGerdisch/pulumi-azure-bulk-import/README.md

 * Final cleaning of the program code (ONLY DO IF YOU DELETED THE STATE or you understand the implications of these changes).
   * The generated code uses rather simple names for the resource declarations.
 So you'll likely want to clean up the code in this regard.
     * E.g. `storageaccount1 = ...` should probably be something like `appstorage = ...`
+  * Clean up any remaining hard-coded values to reference the applicable property from other resources.
   * Make the program reusable by implementing [stack configuration](https://www.pulumi.com/docs/iac/concepts/config/).
     * The goal is to allow the same program to be used to deploy multiple, separate environments.
     * The code probably has various hard-coded values that you want to abstract on a stack-by-stack basis.